TodePond/TodePondDotCom/wikiblogarden/academia/style/zoom-out/readme.md

 <br>

-> Is zoom out for real? or is it just a joke?

 <br>

 ## Zoom out style

-Yeah, so that's zoom out style.
-I don't think it comes across very well in blog post format, but hopefully this is just a dry explainer about how I think my [videos](https://youtu.be/Q4OIcwt8vcE) and [talks](https://www.youtube.com/watch?v=cBYudbaqHAk&t=6704s) and [stuff](https://www.todepond.com/report/definitions-that-dont-matter/).
+> Yeah, so that's zoom out style.
+I don't think it comes across very well in blog post format, but hopefully this is just a dry explainer about how I think about my [videos](https://youtu.be/Q4OIcwt8vcE) and [talks](https://www.youtube.com/watch?v=cBYudbaqHAk&t=6704s) and [stuff](https://www.todepond.com/report/definitions-that-dont-matter/).
 If you have any questions, feel free to email me at todepond at gmail dot com.

-All the best!

-Hope you have a lovely day,

-Lu x

 <br>